variantstudios/wisdomwaysacupuncture.com/_posts/2016-04-13-the-stoplight-that-never-turned-green-keeping-your-liver-calm--happy-in-spring.md

 ### Winter Turns to Spring — in its own good time…

-When I moved here to Fort Collins almost 3 years ago, it was my first time living somewhere where we actually had a change in seasons.&nbsp; Never before had I experienced that breath-held, anxiously awaited climax of the bursting forth of spring.
+When I moved here to Fort Collins, it was my first time living somewhere where we actually had a change in seasons.&nbsp; Never before had I experienced that breath-held, anxiously awaited climax of the bursting forth of spring.

 It was brown brown brown everywhere I looked….except where it was grey, of course.